-Most of our patients, who live all over Texas, in Austin, and even out of state, come to Center for Collaborative Medicine for the following conditions:
+Most of our patients, who live all over Texas, in Austin, and even out of state, see the licensed practitioners at Center for Collaborative Medicine for the following conditions:

-- Thyroid conditions (hypothyroidism, Hashimoto’s, Grave’s Disease) or symptoms (fatigue, “brain fog”, insomnia, etc)
+- Thyroid conditions (hypothyroidism, Hashimoto’s, Grave’s Disease) or symptoms (fatigue, “brain fog”, insomnia, etc), including medical management

 - Hormonal imbalances (including bioidentical hormone prescriptions)

 - Cardiometabolic conditions (Type 2 Diabetes, weight concerns, high cholesterol)

 Meg McElroy is CCM’s go-to practitioner for advanced functional medicine, including conditions such as:

 - Gut Conditions (persistent bloating, IBS, SIBO, etc)

 - All Autoimmune Conditions